Khushboo2724/Visual-Alchemy/README.md

 4. Depth-Based Effects: Implement parallax, depth-based lighting, blur effects.
 5. Anaglyph Video Conversion: Convert spatial videos into anaglyph format for 3D viewing.
 6. Monocular Video Processing: All steps are performed on monocular videos captured with a single camera.
+7. The videos used for processing are highly compressed in order for fastly processing

 **Usage:**
 Clone the repository to your local machine.